EthanCratchley/portfolio-website/writing/microblogFiles/nn.md

 ## What can you do about your Inputs?
 - Clean up your inputs:
   - Be intentional with the media you consume — your brain is watching even when you’re not paying attention.
-  - Prioritize signal over noise: high-quality, educational, or thought-provoking content > endless scrolling.
+  - Prioritize signal over noise: high-quality, educational, or thought-provoking content as opposed to mind numbing scrolling and void posting

 It’s not about cutting out fun or only reading dense textbooks.
-It’s about being intentional with what you consume and how you consume it.
-Some people say watching movies is a waste of time, some are but many aren’t.
+But you need to be intentional with what you consume and how you consume it.
+Some people say watching movies is a waste of time, some are but I don't think so.
+Some of the greatest ideas were inspired by the entertainment industry.
 You can learn a lot from film, music, games, or even casual conversation if you’re paying attention.

 Original ideas don’t just appear out of nowhere (they hardly exist at all), they’re often combinations of past influences.
 And because that's the case you might as well make sure your media is of high quality!